 Understanding the differences between implants made of silicone and saline is very helpful in making your breast augmentation selection.
 The cost comparison also makes a difference for some people.
-But as you can see from the statistics mentioned above, the vast majority of people choose silicone.
-Eighty-eight percent do so because this material offers broader appeal in terms of consistency, texture and appearance.
+But as you can see from the above statistics, most people choose silicone.
+Eighty-eight percent do so because this material offers broader appeal regarding consistency, texture, and appearance.

-Talk to our board certified plastic surgeon about your options.
-He will provide implants for you to hold, feel and insert into your clothing.
-Doing so will help you gain clearer perspective on which type, size and shape suits you best.
+Talk to our board-certified plastic surgeon about your options.
+He will provide implants for you to hold, feel and insert into your bra under your clothing.
+Doing so will help you understand which type, size, and shape suits you best.

-You should also ask them for before and after photos of prior patients.
-You can learn a great deal about how you will look after your breast augmentation or breast reconstruction surgery, by seeing the work your plastic surgeon has performed in the past.
-In the “before” images, look for someone who has a similar size, shape and body type as your own.
+You should also ask your plastic surgeon for before and after photos of prior patients.
+You can learn a great deal about how you will look after your breast augmentation or breast reconstruction surgery by seeing the work your plastic surgeon has performed in the past.
+In the “before” images, look for someone who has a similar size, shape, and body type as your own.
 Then review their “after” image to picture yourself after surgery.

 Dr. Michael Zenn of Zenn Plastic Surgery in Raleigh, NC, is an internationally renowned plastic surgeon.
 He performs hundreds of breast augmentation surgeries each year.
 He also developed the Zenn Delay method of breast reconstruction to provide more beautiful results after mastectomy.
 Schedule your consultation and learn whether silicone implants or saline implants are right for you by calling (919) 480-3885 today.